Niantic Spatial: Corporate history

-In June 2025, Snap Inc. invested an undisclosed amount of capital into Niantic Spatial.
+In June 2025, Snap Inc. made an undisclosed investment into Niantic Spatial.
 They also announced a multi-year partnership which will integrate Niantic Spatial's scanning technology and VPS into Snap's ecosystem and focus on jointly building a next-generation AI map.

-In June 2025, immersive art and entertainment company Meow Wolf announced they are teaming up with Niantic Spatial to bring the Meow Wolf Universe globally anywhere in the world using Niantic Spatial's AR and VPS technology.
+In the same month Meow Wolf announced they are teaming up with Niantic Spatial to bring the Meow Wolf Universe globally anywhere in the world using Niantic Spatial's AR and VPS technology.

-In September 2025, Aechelon Technology, a global leader in flight simulation, announced they are partnering to use Niantic Spatial's geospatial AI and reconstruction technology to enhance U.S. Coast Guard training by integrating real-world 3D scans into flight simulators.

-In September 2025, game designer Hideo Kojima announced he is teaming up with Niantic Spatial to redefine immersive entertainment by bringing Kojima Productions' iconic interactive storytelling into the real world using Niantic Spatial's geospatial AI technology.
+In September 2025, Aechelon Technology announced that it was partnering with Niantic Spatial to use their geospatial AI and reconstruction technology to enhance U.S. Coast Guard training by integrating real-world 3D scans into flight simulators.
+Later that month, Hideo Kojima announced teaming up with Niantic Spatial to redefine immersive entertainment by bringing Kojima Productions interactive storytelling into the real world using Niantic Spatial's technology.

+In December 2025, geospatial intelligence firm Vantor partnered with Niantic Spatial to develop a unified air-to-ground visual positioning solution for GPS-denied environments.

+In March 2026, autonomous-delivery company Coco Robotics announced it was teaming up with Niantic Spatial to use their VPS technology to help their food delivery robots navigate in dense urban environments where GPS is often degraded.

+In May 2026, drone-imagery company Spexi Geospatial partnered with Niantic Spatial to turn large-scale drone capture into geo-referenced, city-scale 3D models for use in physical AI.

+In July 2026, ExxonMobil started piloting how Niantic Spatial's VPS technology can transform the way field technicians operate at their oil refineries.
+Later in July, robotics company Flexion AI, NVIDIA, and Niantic Spatial partnered to showcase how geometrically accurate 3D world models help close the sim-to-real gap in robotics simulation training.